liaoherui/MetaComp/README.md

 --------------

 ### Abstract
-MetaComp is a new version of LAEP and can be used to evaluate the assembly quality of metagenomics data(especially from the different sequencing platforms and different assembly strategies).By the way ,this pipeline can support multiple samples' parallel evaluation.<BR/><BR/>
+MetaComp  is designed to evaluate the assembly quality of metagenomics data(especially from the different sequencing platforms and different assembly strategies).MetaComp combines many bioinformatics tools to find out the differences of input datasets.It's easy to install and use and flexible about output.
+(By the way ,this pipeline can support multiple samples' parallel evaluation.<BR/><BR/>)

 The program is broken down into several modules:<BR/><BR/>